-After graduating high school, I studied Communications (English was overcrowded) at nearby Cal State Fullerton (a good value with six siblings in line for tuition).
-I petitioned classes outside my major, but in my defense, the course catalogue read like a dream book for a writer’s soul — Short Story, Sports Writing, American Literature, Shakespeare on Film, Chaucer.
+After high school, I studied Communications (English was closed) at Cal State Fullerton.
+I often petitioned classes outside my major, the course catalogue reading like a dream book for a writer’s soul — Short Story, American Literature, Shakespeare on Film, Chaucer.

-I left college after my junior year, newly married with bills to pay and a baby on the way.
-Sadly, the marriage didn’t work, so I headed to Atlanta (where my parents and younger sister had moved the year before) and found work in the paper industry.
-My sweet toddler developed appellations such as y‘all and fixin to as we gently rebuilt our life together.
+I left college shortly before graduating, a newly single mom with bills to pay.
+I headed to Atlanta to start a job selling giant reims of paper to printing companies.
+My toddler developed appellations such as y‘all and fixin to as we gently rebuilt our life together.

-Life is an interesting adventure, and all along the way, I took more electives, attended dozens of writer’s conferences, and joined writing groups.
-I moonlighted at a few different publications — sometimes for free — one of which was a literary magazine founded by Francis Ford Coppola in San Francisco where my job was to read submissions from the slush pile and push along the shining stars to the editors.
-I wrote rejections to budding writers like myself, always with a little note of encouragement because I knew how it felt to have my stories rejected over and over.
+Along the way, I took more electives outside my major, attended dozens of writer’s conferences, and joined writing groups.
+I volunteered at literary magazines, one of which was founded by Francis Ford Coppola in San Francisco where my job was to read submissions from the slush pile (you can’t believe the backlog) and push along the shining stars to editors.
+I wrote rejections to budding writers, always with a note of encouragement because I knew how it felt to have my stories rejected over and over.

-The silver lining — I learned about publishing from the inside out and that it’s not personal, and what editors are looking for has everything to do with themes and what will sell.
-There were hundreds of stories I read during those years more than worthy of publication, but just didn’t fit the needs of that particular magazine.
-So, word to the wise — never, ever give up.
+The silver lining — I learned about publishing from the inside out and that it’s not personal.
+Instead, it’s all about what editors are looking for to meet the requirements of publication themes and what will sell.
+There were hundreds of stories I read during those years, more than worthy of publication, but didn’t fit the needs of that particular magazine.
+So, word to the wise writer — never, ever give up.
 Be steadfast, send your work out and stay strong.

-It was in the bay area during the same time that I met my literary agent.
-I was putting the finishing touches on my debut novel, Restoration, and read a scene aloud at a workshop and then stayed after to speak to the agent leading the group.
-She became my friend and then my editor and finally — eventually — my agent.
+It was in the bay area during the same time I met my literary agent.
+I was putting the finishing touches on my debut novel, Restoration, and attended a local writer’s workshop.
+I stayed after to speak to the agent leading the group.
+She became my friend and then my editor and eventually my agent.
 She helped me land a small publisher for both Restoration and The Lies We Keep.
-We recently parted ways after many years, so I’m on my own again and the small publisher has since downsized and although they love my work, anything can happen — in this volatile industry the only thing authors can count on for certain is change.
+I’m on my own now, no agent at present.
+My small publisher has since downsized further and although they love my work, anything can happen — in the ever-evolving publishing industry, the only thing authors can count on…is change.

-I tell you all of this, because I’m trying to explain how someone like me, who didn’t follow the traditional path can write novels and get published.
+I tell my story to share how someone like me, who didn’t follow a traditional literary path, can write novels and get published.
 There are dozens of options for writers to shepherd their work these days, but one thing most published authors have in common is perseverance.
-I eventually placed short pieces and articles with small, respected journals and newspapers.
+I started by placing short pieces with small, respected journals and newspapers.
 And probably naively, I went about writing my novels in the same determined manner, convinced that one day they would find a good home.
-And they did.
-Although, I always understood it was a long shot.
-Oftentimes, the difference between writers who get published and those who don’t is simple, the ones who do — never give up.
+I was lucky when they did.
+But, more than luck, it really was absolute persistence on my part.
+Oftentimes, the difference between writers who get published and those who don’t, is simple, the ones who do — never give up.

 Writers who make it to publication also understand and accept that criticism can help define their voice and improve their craft, and the difficult task of revisions and constant rewriting is a critical part of the process.

-Write what you know — go out and explore, see the world, live your life and learn from experiences at work and in relationships.
+Write what you know (it’s true) — go out and explore your world, live your life and learn from experiences at work and in relationships.
 Life is an education in and of itself, and anybody who is alive — has a story to tell.

 My biggest advice?
-Tell your story.
-Someone will buy it.
+Write your story.
+Someone will publish it.
 Someday.
 Somewhere.
 Somehow.

-As for me, I’ll be plugging away on my next novel, writing in coffee shops, and at the kitchen table, and sometimes on planes and in hotel rooms — and I’ll be reading, too — at the library or at home in my favorite chair or at the beach, on my towel while everyone else is out swimming in the ocean.
+As for me, after my current break, I’ll be back at it, plugging away on my next novel, writing in coffee shops, at the kitchen table, on flights and in hotel rooms — and I’ll be reading, too — at the library (I haven’t seen the inside of a bookmobile in a while) or out on my deck surrounded by Ponderosa pines, or at the beach (on my towel) while everyone else is out swimming in the sea.